 Oregano can also be taken as tablets, enteric coated tablets or capsules, which can be purchased from herbal supplement stores or online.
 Oregano capsules and tablets will disintegrate in the stomach, whilst enteric coated tablets will disintegrate in the intestines.

-Side Effects Associated with the Use of Oregano Oregano leaf has been greatly studied and shown to be an extremely safe herbal supplement with no known risks per the German Commission E and American Herbal Products Association.
+Oregano leaf has been greatly studied and shown to be an extremely safe herbal supplement with no known risks per the German Commission E and American Herbal Products Association.
 Neither of these associations had any information listed on the safety of oregano volatile oil.
 Clinical studies have not been conducted using oregano oil.
 There is a concern for using this oil internally due to the fact that it is naturally highly concentrated.
 The use of volatile oils in general is frowned upon during anytime of a woman's pregnancy, since the oil may reach the baby.
 The oil can be used topically, but must be diluted because it can be mildly irritating to skin.
 The oil is also a potent irritant to mucus membranes in the body.
 Thus, this oil should not be applied to any mucus membranes.
 Anyone with damaged or sensitive skin, as well as children under two years old, should not use oregano oil topically on the skin.